 As typically occurs in a case of a business appraisal and company valuation, the parties rely primarily on their experts’ testimony and reports expert testimony sometimes aids the Court in determining valuation.
 Other times, it does not.
 For example, expert testimony is not useful to the Court when the expert is merely an advocate for the position argued by the party.

 It is generally understood that fair market value means a value in cash or cash equivalents (as indicated in The Business Appraisal Foundation definition of market value and Business Appraisal Companies) unless otherwise stated.
 However, very few small businesses and professional practices actually sell for cash.
-Consequently, it is common for business brokers to think of the valuation of a company on the basis of the face value of a transaction on the terms at which the particular type of business or practice typically sells in the marketplace.
+Consequently, it is common for business brokers to think of the company valuation on the basis of the face value of a transaction on the terms at which the particular type of business or practice typically sells in the marketplace.
 The International Business Brokers Association (IBBA) has adopted the term transaction value for this concept, defined as follows:

 Performing a business valuation of a company that may be subject to litigation should seek the exact legal definition of fair market value in the relevant jurisdiction.
 However, this may not be as easy as it sounds.
 In some states, such as California, family law courts sometimes use the term fair market value and then invoke various restrictions on acceptable valuation methods or other departures from the classic definition.
 It may require careful study of the case law to understand the fair market value in such contexts.

-Investment Valuation of a Company
+Investment Company Valuation

-In real estate terminology, investment value (valuation of a company) is defined as “the specific value of an investment to a particular investor or class of investors based on individual investment requirements; distinguished from market value, which is impersonal and detached.
+In real estate terminology, investment value is defined as “the specific value of an investment to a particular investor or class of investors based on individual investment requirements; distinguished from market value, which is impersonal and detached.
 In real estate appraisal, calculations of investment value conventionally involve discounting an anticipated income stream.
 One of the leading real estate appraisal texts makes the following comments regarding the distinction between market value appraisal and investment value appraisal:

 As used in valuation assignments, investment value is the value of an investment to a particular investor based on his or her investment requirements.
 In contrast to market value, investment value is value to an individual, not necessarily value in the marketplace.
 Investment value reflects the subjective relationship between a particular investor and a given investment.
 It differs in concept from market value, although investment value and market value indications may be similar.
 If the investor’s requirements are typical of the market, investment value may be the same as market value.